data-mining-kth/k-way-graph-partitioning/README.md

 After R=1000 rounds with hybrid (H) candidate selection policy, and simulated annealing using a linear function for the temperature decrease T = T - delta, the best edge cuts values are:

 #### Best edge-cut value for add20 graph (2095)
-With ./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/add20.graph
+With `./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/add20.graph`

 INFO  Jabeja:327 - round: 999, edge cut:**2095**, swaps: 1090263, migrations: 1751
 ![add20](plots/graph_add20.png)

 #### Best edge-cut value for 3elt graph (2604)
-With ./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/3elt.graph
+With `./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/3elt.graph`

 INFO  Jabeja:327 - round: 999, edge cut:**2604**, swaps: 1580209, migrations: 3328
 ![3elt](plots/graph_3elt.png)

 #### Best edge-cut value for twitter graph (41156)
-With ./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/twitter.graph
+With `./run.sh -delta 0.003 -alpha 2 -temp 2 -graph graphs/twitter.graph`

 INFO  Jabeja:327 - round: 999, edge cut:**41156**, swaps: 899515, migrations: 2049
 ![twitter](plots/graph_twitter.png)

 ## Task 2 - JaBeJa with non-linear temperature decrease

-In this task, we analyze how the algorithm's performance is affected when different parameters are changed, especially the effect of simulated annealing.
+In this task, we analyze how the algorithm's performance is affected when different parameters are changed, specifically, the effect of simulated annealing.
 In the Task 1, Ja-Be-Ja uses a linear function to decrease the temperature and the temperature is multiplied by the cost function.
 Now, we will analyze how changing the simulated annealing parameters, and the acceptance probability function affects the performance of Ja-Be-Ja.

 ### Part 1 - Implementation of Simulated Annealing
 Following the description from [this](http://katrinaeg.com/simulated-annealing.html) blog post we implemented a different simulated annealing.
 Basically, to avoid a local maxima and instead find the global one, we calculate an **acceptance probability**.
 This probability is used, at random points in the process, to choose whether to accept a temporary worse solution since it could lead to a neighboring solution that leads to the gloabl maximum.